Home

 Hello, and welcome to my web page!

-– I am a postdoctoral researcher at the Research Institute of the Deutsches Museum in Munich and a lecturer at the Karlsruhe Institute of Technology (KIT).
-My broader research interests center on the intersections of the history of science, technology, and the environment with a specific focus on infrastructures.
+– I am a Postdoctoral Fellow at the Department of the History of Science at Harvard University and at the Technical University of Berlin.
+My broader research interests lie at the intersections of the history of science, technology, and the environment, with a particular focus on infrastructures.

 My current postdoctoral project deals with the history of creosote.
 The material history of this coal tar oil – that is used until today for wood impregnation – combines research perspectives from the history of technology (such as on maintenance and repair) with environmental and material history.
 Its name is connected today with dozens of contaminated land sites, thousands of tons of hazardous waste, and burning environmental justice issues that I explore in my project.